 How can TMJ Disorders be treated?

 Various treatments and appliances for TMJ can help correct the relationship of your teeth, muscles, and joints to minimize the discomfort associated with TMJ disorders.
-Dr. Greg Pitts will create customized dental appliances to treat your TMJ.
+Greg G. Pitts DDS will create customized dental appliances to treat your TMJ.
 We will work with you to develop the most effective TMJ treatment plan and appliance for your specific condition.